 When it comes to law firm profitability, there is a code.
 Some call it “R.U.L.E.S.”, a fitting acronym for the profession.
 Here is what it boils down to and how you can use it to ensure profitability:

-- Realization: This is the ration between what your firm bills (billing realization) and what is collected (collection realization) and it is key to firm profitability.
+- Realization: This is the ratio between what your firm bills (billing realization) and what is collected (collection realization) and it is key to firm profitability.
 Managing partners should understand and address the different factors that influence this ratio.

 - Utilization: The difference between billable hours and budgeted hours.
 This is where a firm can focus on reducing non-billable tasks and increasing billable work to improve profitability.